openstack-archive/tripleo-docs/doc/source/advanced_deployment/tls_everywhere.rst

         --hostname < undercloud hostname > \
         --precreate

-This command will give us an OTP that we can then use for the undercloud enrollment.
+This command will give us a One-Time Password (OTP) that we can then use for the undercloud enrollment.
 We can also specify the command to output the OTP into a file by using the ``--otp-file`` option.

-.. note:: This can be ran from either the undercloud node itself or the FreeIPA
+.. note:: This can be run from either the undercloud node itself or the FreeIPA
           node.
 Just note that the example provided is using the FreeIPA admin credentials.
 This can be done using another principal if it has the approprite permissions.